by Thomas P. Healy

 EPA requires all community water systems to prepare and deliver a consumer confidence report for their customers by July 1 each year.
 Read the current Citizens Energy Group water quality report.

-This article originally appeared in the February/ March 2014 issue of the magazine.
+A version of this article originally appeared in the February/ March 2014 print edition of the magazine.
+Updated November 7, 2018.